qutip/qutip/doc/guide/guide-bloch.rst

    :width: 2.5in

-A more slick way of using this 'multi' color feature is also given in the :ref:`examples_bloch_qubit_decay` example, where we set the color of the markers as a function of time.
+A more slick way of using this 'multi' color feature is also given in the example, where we set the color of the markers as a function of time.

 .. _bloch-config: